The taxing side of owning vacation property

 A flexible way to cover future taxes that result from selling or transferring your property is through life insurance†.
 By purchasing last-to-die policies for you and your spouse, there'll be enough funds to pay any capital gains taxes when the survivor passes on.
 Life insurance benefits are paid out tax-free and are usually received sooner by the beneficiaries than waiting for funds from an estate settlement.

 5. Transfer ownership now

-If you're older or have health challenges, life insurance can be prohibitively expensive; you may even be uninsurable.
-So, if life insurance isn't an option, transferring title to your family members now can be a sensible move to minimize taxes.
+If you're older or have health challenges, life insurance may be prohibitively expensive or unavailable.
+If this is the case, transferring title to your family members now can be a sensible move to minimize taxes.